Kennected Review 2026: Shut Down by LinkedIn & Alternatives

 What is the best alternative to Kennected for LinkedIn lead generation?

 The best alternative depends on your strategy.
 If you want to continue cold outreach (at your own risk), tools like Expandi and Dux-Soup still operate.
-If you want zero ban risk with better conversion rates, ConnectSafely's inbound approach at $39/month generates leads that close at 14.6% versus 1.7% for cold outbound.
+If you want zero ban risk with better conversion rates, ConnectSafely's inbound approach from USD $10/month generates leads that close at 14.6% versus 1.7% for cold outbound.
 See our full best LinkedIn automation tools comparison for detailed analysis.

 How much did Kennected cost compared to alternatives?

 Kennected charged a $1,497 one-time onboarding fee plus $89-$197 per month depending on the plan.
 This made it one of the most expensive LinkedIn automation tools on the market.
-By comparison, ConnectSafely costs $39/month with no onboarding fee and delivers higher-quality inbound leads without any risk of account suspension.
+By comparison, ConnectSafely starts from USD $10/month with no onboarding fee and delivers higher-quality inbound leads without any risk of account suspension.

 Can LinkedIn really ban your account permanently for using automation tools?